DeviantApeDev/fooocus-viewer-react/README.md

 - **Single-file build** - Everything bundled into one HTML file for easy deployment

 ## Installation
-Put the dist/index.html file in your Fooocus's output folder and RENAME it to viewer.html
+Put the dist/viewer.html file in your Fooocus's output folder Open http://localhost:7865/file=outputs/viewer.html while Fooocus is running

 ## Cleanup Script (Node.js Required)

-The `cleanup-missing-images.js` script scans your Fooocus `log.html` files for entries that reference images no longer present on disk.
-This is useful after deleting images manually.
+The `cleanup-missing-images.js` script scans your Fooocus `log.html` files for entries that reference images which no longer exist (deleted images).

 ### Usage

-**Dry-run** (default) - Lists missing entries without modifying any files:
+**Dry-run** (default) - Lists missing entries without deleting them:
 ```bash
 node cleanup-missing-images.js
 ```

-**Custom directory** - Specify the outputs path directly:
+**Custom directory** - Specify the outputs path directly (default to current directory):
 ```bash
 node cleanup-missing-images.js /path/to/fooocus/outputs
 ```

-Combine with `--delete` to actually remove the orphaned entries:
+Combine with `--delete` to actually remove the deleted entries:
 ```bash
 node cleanup-missing-images.js /path/to/fooocus/outputs --delete
 ```

 ### Node.js Installation Guide

-Node.js is required to run the development server and build the app, and run the cleanup script.
+Node.js is ONLY required to run the development server, build the app, and run the cleanup script.

 **Windows:**
 ```bash